ckids-datafirst/website/content/projects/2020-Fall/215/index.md

   reducing the cognitive load required to read all the messages and streamlining the dialogue experience.
 tags: *id001
-title: 'Digital Democracy: Using Social Media to Improve Political Discourse'
+title: 'Digital Democracy: Using Social Media to Improve Political Discourse (Fall
+  - 2020)'
 url_code: null
 url_pdf: null
 url_slides: null